krzemienski/awesome-from-stars/README.md

 * [gollum/gollum](https://github.com/gollum/gollum): A simple, Git-powered wiki with a sweet API and local frontend.
 * [chriskiehl/Gooey](https://github.com/chriskiehl/Gooey): Turn (almost) any Python command line program into a full GUI application with one line
 * [chriskiehl/GooeyExamples](https://github.com/chriskiehl/GooeyExamples): Example programs to Demonstrate Gooey's functionality
+* [ptagr/google-cloud-storage-analyzer](https://github.com/ptagr/google-cloud-storage-analyzer): Use this tool to monitor the sizes of the Google Cloud Storage Buckets over time.
 * [phillipcaudell/Google-Drive-for-Mac](https://github.com/phillipcaudell/Google-Drive-for-Mac): A standalone macOS app for Google Docs, Sheets and Slides
 * [googleads/google-media-framework-ios](https://github.com/googleads/google-media-framework-ios): The Google Media Framework (GMF) is a lightweight media player designed to make video playback and integration with the Google IMA SDK on iOS easier.
 * [google/google-toolbox-for-mac](https://github.com/google/google-toolbox-for-mac): Google Toolbox for Mac